Skip to main content

 2021 Spring Program

-The 2021 Spring program will open on Monday, February 15!
-Contractor enrollment is now open.
+The 2021 Spring program started on Monday, February 15!
+Contractor enrollment has closed.

-For full details of the 2021 Spring Residential HVAC Rebate Program, and to enroll,
+For full details of the 2021 Spring Residential HVAC Rebate Program

 Contact Matt Deibert